New strain of HIV discovered, Tampa Bay area clinic offering free testing

 PINELLAS COUNTY, Fla.
-(WFLA) – Scientists have discovered the first new strain of HIV in nearly two decades.
+(WFLA) – Scientists have discovered the first new strain of HIV after nearly two decades.

 According to Abbott Laboratories who conducted the study, the strain is a part of the Group M version of HIV-1, the same family of virus subtypes to blame for the global HIV pandemic.